Skip to main content

 Configuration Sections

-The MindLink Management Center will load with the logging configuration as its default page.
-The user can navigate through different configuration settings by using the navigation tree , which includes the following configuration sections:
+The MindLink Management Center will load with the Licence configuration as its default page.
+The user can navigate through different configuration settings by using the navigation tree on the left, which includes the following configuration sections:

 Licence